GR8505/US_Election_NLP/README.md

 For the recently concluded 2020 elections, **happy** was the top emotion for Trump while **sad** was the number one emotion expressed in tweets for Joe Biden.

 The **Twitter Engagement** results provided further insights but left me with more questions than answers.
-In 2008, Obama had a higher

 ![](https://github.com/GR8505/US_Election_NLP/blob/main/Images/D3.png)